-The independent Directors did not deem it necessary to meet during the Financial Year.

-The information flow received by the executive Directors was judged to be complete or such as to provide sufficient knowledge on the main corporate information, thereby enabling them to take well-informed decisions.
+The independent Directors did not deem it necessary to meet during the Financial Year, as the information flow received by the executive Directors was deemed complete, i.e. sufficient to inform them of the main corporate business enabling them to take well-informed advisory decisions.